-How to Conceal Every Type of Breakout, Including Big Stress PimplesMarch 18, 2020
+How to Conceal Every Type of Breakout, Including Big Stress PimplesJune 06, 2022

 Acne comes in all shapes, sizes, textures and tones, and depending on what kind of acne you have, it can be difficult to conceal with makeup if that’s what you want to do.
-What’s the difference between concealing blackheads, cystic bumps or even pus-filled whiteheads?
+What’s the difference between concealing blackheads, cystic bumps or even whiteheads?
 Turns out, there’s more method to the acne-covering madness than you may think.
-Ahead, we spoke with NYC-based makeup artist Kasey Spickard about how to conceal different types of acne — and when not to conceal them at all.
+Ahead, we spoke with NYC-based makeup artist, Kasey Spickard, about how to conceal different types of acne — and when not to conceal it at all.

 How to Conceal Most Types of Acne

-According to Spickard, concealing any type of acne starts with a good skin-care routine before applying makeup even begins.
+According to Spickard, concealing any type of breakout starts with a good skincare routine before makeup application even begins.
 “Make sure you’re prepping the skin properly before application,” he says.
 “Start by gently exfoliating any excess dry and dead skin cells from the area.”
-He recommends the Dermalogica Daily Microfoliant, or for a more thorough cleanse, try the SkinCeuticals Glycolic Acid Renewal Cleanser Gel.
+He recommends the Dermalogica Daily Microfoliant, or for a more thorough cleanse, try the SkinCeuticals Glycolic Renewal Cleanser.